 |For more than 7 people, add an additional for each person||$6,723|

-If your grandchild or child does not fulfill these requirements, they can add their common-law partner or spouse and count their income too.
+If your grandchild or child does not fulfil these requirements, they can add their common-law partner or spouse and count their income too.

 What are the Super Visa fees?